UN: Pandemic could push tens of millions into chronic hunger | Health

 UN: Pandemic could push tens of millions into chronic hunger

 The United Nations says the ranks of the world's hungry grew by 10 million last year and warns that the coronavirus pandemic could push as many as 130 million more people into chronic hunger this year.
-The grim assessment was contained in the latest edition of the State of Food Security and Nutrition in the World, an annual report which was released on Monday by the five UN agencies that produced it.
+The grim assessment was contained in the latest edition of the State of Food Security and Nutrition in the World, an annual report released Monday by the five U.N. agencies that produced it.

 More most be done, including "ensuring all people's access not only to food, but to nutritious foods that make up a healthy diet," they said.
-As a result of the pandemic, food supply disruptions, lost livelihoods and the inability of people working abroad to send remittances home to their families mean it is "even more difficult for the poorer and vulnerable populations to have access to healthy diets,'' the UN agencies concluded.
+As a result of the pandemic, food supply disruptions, lost livelihoods and the inability of people working abroad to send remittances home to their families mean it's "even more difficult for the poorer and vulnerable populations to have access to healthy diets," the U.N. agencies concluded.

+Oxfam, a humanitarian group dedicated to fighting poverty, called the U.N. report "highly alarming."
+In a statement, Oxfam called on governments to fully fund the United Nation's COVID-19 appeal and to cancel the debts of low-income countries so resources could be freed up to tackle "the surge in hunger linked to the pandemic.".

 - READ MORE ON: